 - Parent/Guardian of student must present one Proof of Residence current document as their proof of living in the township.
 If you have any questions regarding this matter, please contact the Student Services office at (215) 830-1515.

 *The Lease must have all occupants living in the property named on the lease.3.
-Birth Certificate of Student - if you do not have a birth certificate,4.
+Birth Certificate of Student or Baptismal Certificate or Passport4.
 Current Immunization Records from your child's Physician.

 - New students should also have evidence of a physical examination.
 We understand that many of these physicals are performed throughout the year, so the most recent physical report will be accepted with the understanding it cannot be more than 1 year old.